C.E.M.P. Code of Team Conduct

 - Always stay within visual distance of your assigned partners and/or applicants at all times, unless instructed otherwise or granted permission by the IC.
 In addition, avoid giving your radio to anyone.
 If representatives of another agency want to use your radio, offer to transmit the message for them instead.

-- The consumption of alcohol, the use of illegal drugs and tobacco products, the possession of firearms, and the use of foul language is strictly forbidden while in uniform or at a C.E.M.P. event.
+- The consumption of alcohol, the use of illegal drugs, marijuana based products, tobacco products, the possession of firearms, and the use of foul language is strictly forbidden while in uniform or at a C.E.M.P. event.

 - Individuals shall not enter private properties to perform C.E.M.P. duties without permission from the owner, supervising authority, or without law enforcement escort.

 - Members driving team and personal vehicles must obey all traffic laws, unless directed otherwise by a law enforcement officer.
+Members must maintain appropriate auto insurance per local laws.
 Any infractions sustained while under direction of the team are the responsibility of that team member.
 Remember to drive all vehicles in a safe and courteous manner at all times, using appropriate signals and safeguards.
 In addition, team members are not authorized to drive Code 3 at any time, unless otherwise directed by the IC or law enforcement personnel.

 - Individuals will be required to document or participate in documentation for each emergency activity or action in a timely manner, and submit documentation to the IC before demobilizing.